MarcoHolden/MarcoHolden/README.md

 🪨 I'm a passionate Rock-Climber

-🌎 I've visted London, Ireland, and Denmark
+🌎 I've visited London, Ireland, and Denmark

 📫 How to reach me mtholden17@gmail.com